cloudify-cosmo/docs.getcloudify.org/content/cli/secrets.md

 #### Required flags

-One of these flags :
+One of these flags:

 * `-s, --secret-string TEXT` - The string to use as the secret's value.
 * `-f, --secret-file TEXT` - The name of the secret file that contains the value to be set.

 &nbsp;